Tamerlan-Melikau/BSUIR/OAiP/LR5/README.md

 # Binary Search Tree Directory in C++

-A C++ console application that implements a Binary Search Tree (BST) for storing and managing records consisting of numeric keys and associated names.
+A C++ program that implements a Binary Search Tree (BST) for storing and managing records consisting of numeric keys and associated names.

 ## Features